 What is NOT safe to clean with vinegar?

-Vinegar is an all purpose cleaner but there are a few things to avoid cleaning with vinegar.
+Vinegar is an all purpose spray cleaner but there are a few things to avoid cleaning with vinegar.

 - Natural Stone.
 The acid in the vinegar can cause pitting in natural stones like Marble or Granite.